Teach Philosophy 101

 -

-Students come from a consumerist culture, always seeking the best product for the least money.
+Students come from a consumerist culture, always seeking the best product for the least money or least amount of effort.
 They sometimes bring that to their learning, seeking to get the highest grade for the least work.
 Cheating is the extreme example of that.

 -

-Many high schools seem to have given up on enforcing any standards of academic integrity.
+Many high schools and colleges seem to have given up on enforcing any standards of academic integrity.

 Preventing Cheating and Plagiarism: